senchalabs/connect/Readme.md

   Connect is an extensible HTTP server framework for [node](http://nodejs.org), providing high performance "plugins" known as _middleware_.

  Connect is bundled with over _14_ commonly used middleware, including a logger, session support, cookie parser, and [more](http://senchalabs.github.com/connect).
+Be sure to view the 1.0 [documentation](http://senchalabs.github.com/connect/).

 ## 1.0 Migration Guide